The lightweight base configuration

 In this phase, you sign up for the EMS E5 trial subscription and add it to the same organization as your Office 365 E5 trial subscription.

 First, add the EMS E5 trial subscription and assign an EMS license to your global administrator account.

 With a private instance of an Internet browser, sign in to the Office portal with your global administrator account credentials.
 For help, see Where to sign in to Office 365.

 Click the Admin tile.

-On the Office Admin center tab in your browser, in the left navigation, click Billing > Purchase services.
+On the Microsoft 365 admin center tab in your browser, in the left navigation, click Billing > Purchase services.

 On the Purchase services page, find the Enterprise Mobility + Security E5 item.
 Hover your mouse pointer over it and click Start free trial.